 No, you cannot apply if you are already under a Scholarship Agreement with the department.

-No, only HSC students commencing university study next year and university students currently enrolled and completing studies can apply for a teach.Rural Scholarship.
+No, only HSC students commencing university study next year and university students currently enrolled and studying in Semester 2, 2023, can apply for a teach.Rural Scholarship.

 If you are successful in being awarded a teach.Rural Scholarship, you are not able to defer your university studies.